Nelitarnia/WO3U-speedrun-guide/character-notes.md

 As a side note, she can gain significant height near ledges if you interrupt her C2 combo at its highest point.

 Highest jump so far: double jump -> air special -> jump -> air charge attack.
+(Enough to clear about 1.5 tiers at Luoyang.)

 ### Great infinite jump